wgbcamp/economic-data-visualization/README.md

 Datasets utilize the Highcharts JavaScript library to explore changes in values over time with options to configure filters and ranges before exporting data to a file.

-JSON files, application source files, and the webpack module bundler output are served through an http server using the express.js web framework.
-Frontend assets are built using Bootstrap's CSS framworks elements and React UI components.
+ES module imports, static assets, and application source files Vite.js and JSON files, static assets, and transpilation of JSX source files are handled through Vite.js build tool.
+Frontend assets are built using Bootstrap's CSS framework and React UI components.

 ***